Prince Harry & Meghan Markle Dubbed Hypocritical For Private Flight To Ibiza For Meghan’s Birthday

 — Daily Mail U.K. (@DailyMailUK) August 14, 2019

-The Daily Mail reported that flights to the island emit 12.5 tons of carbon dioxide, six times the amount of carbon dioxide that a scheduled flight from London would emit.
+Daily Mail reported that flights to the island emit 12.5 tons of carbon dioxide, six times the amount of carbon dioxide that a scheduled flight from London would emit.

 In addition, the flight came with a hefty price tag.
-The cost of a private return flight can cost around $48,000, per the Daily Mail.
+The cost of a private return flight can run around $48,000, per Daily Mail.

 Graham wasn’t the only one calling out the couple.
 Former UKIP MEP Patrick O’Flynn also said it looked bad for the couple.